leocabeza/smashbros-api/README.md

 You can find info about endpoints available at: https://smashbrosapi.com

+## Graphql API

+You can find info about queries available at: https://smashbrosapi.com/graphql

 ## Continuation of an archived project

 This is the final part of https://github.com/leocabeza/smashbros-unofficial-api,